borc/usaproxy-tools/usaproxyFork/src/main/resources/readme.txt

 java -jar usaproxyFork.jar

 Command line switches:
--port <port> 		is the port UsaProxy is listening for incoming connections -remoteIP <IP address> 	is the address of the gateway proxy
+-port <port> 			is the port UsaProxy is listening for incoming connections

+-remoteIP <IP address>	is the address of the gateway proxy
-			resp. web server UsaProxy always forwards requests to -remotePort <port>	is the gateway's resp. web server's port (in combination with switch -remoteIP!)
+						resp. web server UsaProxy always forwards requests to

+-remotePort <port>		is the gateway's resp. web server's port (in combination
+						with switch -remoteIP!)

 -server					starts UsaProxy in server mode (in combination
 						with switches -remoteIP and -remotePort!)

--rm			starts UsaProxy in remote monitoring mode (exclusive) -sb			starts UsaProxy in shared browsing mode (exclusive) -log			enables logging of events to log.txt
+-rm						starts UsaProxy in remote monitoring mode (exclusive)

+-sb						starts UsaProxy in shared browsing mode (exclusive)

+-log					enables logging of events to log.txt

 -logMode				optional parameter; if assigned the value "pagereq" only page requests
-			(incl. usaproxyload requests) are recorded, else all events are logged -id <string>		optional UsaProxy instance ID: automatically used within the JavaScript reference string which is inserted in the delivered web pages in order to provide more security (old/unknown requests will be rejected).
+						(incl. usaproxyload requests) are recorded, else all events are logged

+-id <string>			optional UsaProxy instance ID: automatically used within the
+						JavaScript reference string which is inserted in the delivered web pages in order to provide more security (old/unknown requests will be rejected).

 -nodeTypes				the node types whose appearances and
 						disappearances are to be logged, separated by a semi-colon (;) default: img;h1;h2;h3;h4;h5;h6

+-logContents			Log also element contents on appear events?

+-logContentsLimit <n>	Limit contents logging to n characters.

 with <port> best between 1024 and 65535.